 Estimated Travel Time: 6 hrs (including stops for site-seeing)

-Embark on a safari inside Kruger National Park in our touring vehicle.
+Embark on an afternoon game drive inside Kruger National Park in an open safari vehicle.
 Enjoy the abundance of wildlife then continue to our lodge conveniently located outside the park gates.
 This evening devour an African-style, dinner under the stars.

 Enjoy game driving inside Kruger National Park in our own vehicle.
 Search for more lion, elephant, rhino and many other animals in one of Africa’s most well-known wildlife areas on our transfer through Kruger National Park in our own vehicle, making our way south towards our camp Nkambeni.
 Enjoy an optional late afternoon game drive in an open vehicle where you will have a chance to search out some more incredible wildlife.